 Each of the 5 HCBS waivers that MFP participants may access for community-based care currently have comprehensive quality plans in place.
-These quality plans are attached as Appendix F. These plans include the details of the quality assurances developed and implemented by the State, including the policy and process in place to ensure quality of individual plans of care and participant's health and welfare.
-The Older Adults Waiver currently has a CMS approved 1915(c) Appendix H. For the four waivers that will be utilized by MFP demonstration participants that do not have a new Appendix H approved by CMS, the quality assurances are described in more detail below.
+These plans include the details of the quality assurances developed and implemented by the State, including the policy and process in place to ensure quality of individual plans of care and participant's health and welfare.
+The Older Adults, Community Pathways, and New Directions waivers currently have a CMS approved 1915(c) Appendix H. The Living at Home waiver recently submitted a waiver renewal to CMS that includes a new Appendix H. It is expected that this quality plan will be approved and in place by July 1, 2009.
+For the waivers that will be utilized by MFP demonstration participants that do not have a new Appendix H approved by CMS, the quality assurances are described in more detail below.